Terry Pratchett: Alzheimer's disease diagnosis

-In March 2008, Pratchett announced he was donating £494,000 (about US$1,000,000) to the Alzheimer's Research Trust (later called Alzheimer's Research UK), and that he was shocked "to find out that funding for Alzheimer's research is just 3% of that to find cancer cures".
+In March 2008, Pratchett announced he was donating £494,000 to the Alzheimer's Research Trust, and that he was shocked "to find out that funding for Alzheimer's research is just 3% of that to find cancer cures".
 He said: "I am, along with many others, scrabbling to stay ahead long enough to be there when the cure comes along."

 In April 2008, Pratchett worked with the BBC to make a two-part documentary series about his illness, Terry Pratchett: Living With Alzheimer's.
 The first part was broadcast on BBC Two on 4 February 2009, drawing 2.6 million viewers and a 10.4% audience share.
 The second, broadcast on 11 February 2009, drew 1.72 million viewers and a 6.8% audience share.
 The documentary won a BAFTA award in the Factual Series category.

 On 26 November 2008, Pratchett met Prime Minister Gordon Brown and asked for an increase in dementia-research funding.
 Pratchett tested a prototype device to address his condition.
 The ability of the device to alter the course of the illness has been met with scepticism from Alzheimer's researchers.

 In an article published in 2009 Pratchett stated that he wished to die by assisted suicide (a term he disliked) before his disease progressed to a critical point.
 He later said that he felt "it should be possible for someone stricken with a serious and ultimately fatal illness to choose to die peacefully with medical help, rather than suffer".
 Pratchett was selected to give the 2010 BBC Richard Dimbleby Lecture, Shaking Hands With Death, broadcast on 1 February 2010.
 Pratchett introduced his lecture on the topic of assisted death (he preferred this to the term "assisted suicide"), but the main text was read by his friend Tony Robinson because his condition made it difficult for him to read.
 In June 2011, Pratchett presented a BBC television documentary, Terry Pratchett: Choosing to Die, about assisted suicide.
 It won the Best Documentary award at the Scottish BAFTAs in November 2011.

 In September 2012, Pratchett told an interviewer: "I have to tell you that I thought I'd be a lot worse than this by now, and so did my specialist."
 In the same interview he said that the cognitive part of his mind was "untouched" and his symptoms were physical (normal for PCA).
 However, in July 2014 he cancelled his appearance at the biennial International Discworld Convention, citing his condition and "other age-related ailments".